rmehta125/Research_Portfolio/README.md

 ## Overview

-**For an in-depth summary of what is included in this repository and the work I have completed so far, please see the ResearchPortfolio.pdf file.**
+**For an in-depth summary of the contents of this repository and the work I have completed so far, please see the ResearchPortfolio.pdf file.**

 This repository contains all work I, Roshan Mehta, have done for the Nakajima Lab under the supervision of Prof. Miki Nakajima.
 My research involves using smoothed-particle-hydrodynamics (SPH) simulations to analyze giant impacts.
 SPH is a Lagrangian technique that treats particle systems as fluids.
 I use this method to generate high resolution simulations of planetary collisions, which I then analyze for melting, material mixing, various properties such as temperature and pressure distributions, and more.
 My programs and findings are stored in this repository.
 In addition, I have included instruction manuals in the MeltingMixing and VisualizationCode folders explaining how to use the code included there, as these are programs I wrote for others to use as well.